 Additional Swift TM business validation rules and message flows will be introduced with each Swift Standard Release.
 Earlier adoption creates a smoother transition, so be prepared; today’s bypass rules can become tomorrow’s aborts.

-• Market Infrastructures (Mis): As MIs start to mandate Legal Entity Identifiers (LEIs), structured address/remittance and purpose codes, this information must be passed on.
+• Market Infrastructures (MIs): As MIs start to mandate Legal Entity Identifiers (LEIs), structured address/remittance and purpose codes, this information must be passed on.
 Late adoption could mean inefficiencies in supporting this requirement.

-• Training and Skills Gaps: Early adopters will be able to harness the benefits of structured ISO data.
+• Training and skills gaps: Early adopters will be able to harness the benefits of structured ISO data.
 The learning curve will only steepen as we advance toward November 2025, and finding or developing expertise in MX message handling could become challenging.

 Please contact your J.P.
 Morgan representative if you’d like to discuss how ISO 20022 can benefit your business—and how you should be planning for it.
 We're proud to be industry leaders in ISO 20022 adoption, and we’re here to support your journey.

 Financial institutions are navigating through the coexistence period for ISO 20022 en route to full industry migration in November 2025.
 To ensure this process goes as smoothly as possible, J.P.
-Morgan has released its schedule of when it will be able to receive and send specific messaging types.
+Morgan has released a schedule of when it will be able to receive and send specific messaging types.
 These dates only apply to Swift users using Swift FINPlus, not for electronic channels.

 Review the charts to see when those actions will be possible.
-(Dates are subject to change)
+(Dates are subject to change.)

 View ISO 20022 schedules